Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 ## Technical Tools

 - **Datetime**: A way to work with dates and times in Python
-- **EDA**: Looking at data to understand patterns (like making charts and graphs)
+- [**Model Driven Data Exploration(EDA)**](https://www.ibm.com/think/topics/exploratory-data-analysis): Looking at data to understand patterns (like making charts and graphs)
-- **Random Forest**: A powerful prediction tool that combines multiple simpler predictions
+- [**Random Forest**](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html): A powerful prediction tool that combines multiple simpler predictions
 - **NaN**: Stands for "Not a Number" - used when data is missing

 ## File Types